bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1 Beta 2 is here.md

 ## Source Compatibility with Kotlin 1.0

-Another area to which we paid a lot of attention in this update is <strong>source compatibility with Kotlin 1.0</strong>.
+Another area to which we paid a lot of attention in this update is **source compatibility with Kotlin 1.0**.
 This allows you to try Kotlin 1.1, even if your team is using Kotlin 1.0, without worrying that you’ll break the build by using some of the features added in the new release.
 To enable the compatibility mode:

 * For Maven, Ant and the command-line compiler, set the -language-version compiler argument to 1.0.